Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Air vents

-If odor is present, simple air fresheners are usually not enough.
-Strong fragrances can sometimes make buyers wonder what is being covered up.
+If an odor is present, air fresheners usually will not solve the underlying problem.
+Strong fragrances can also cause buyers to wonder whether something is being covered up.

-Small pet-related damage can make buyers question the condition of the home.
+Small areas of pet-related damage can cause buyers to question the overall condition of the property.

 • Scratched doors